Tr4pSt3R/temptations/2-from-gods-point-of-view.md

 2. Why did God test the children of Israel?
   - “that I may test them *whether they will walk in My law or not*.”
 (Exodus 16:4c NKJV)
     - walking in God's law indicates that they love Him
+      - "if you walk in my commandments
     - refusing to walk in God's law shows that they are contrary to Him

 3. Why did God test His people for forty years in the wilderness (Deu.
 8:2)?
   > "And you shall remember that the LORD your God led you all the way these forty years in the wilderness, **_to humble you_** and test you **_to know what was in your heart_**, whether you **_would keep His commandments or not_**."
 (Deuteronomy 8:2 NKJV)

+We now jump from the wilderness episode to another event.
+The relationship between the God of Abraham and Abraham's descendants at best is an almighty wrestling.
+God is wrestling to win their hearts whilst the children of Israel are hopelessly disjointed in their efforts to act right.
+Our next topic focuses on further tests by the LORD God

 4. Why does God allow false prophets/false doctrines?
 (Deu.
 13:1-3)